ltraveler/idena-sibling/README.md

 If you prefer to use root password authentication instead of SSH key authentication, you will need to set your root password in the vault data storage under `ansible_ssh_pass` variable as described earlier.

-## 🚀&nbsp; Install required collections and python libraries:
+## ⏳&nbsp; Install required collections and python libraries:

 - **Installing dnspython library** `pip3 install dnspython`
 - **Installing required ansible community modules** `ansible-galaxy install -r requirements.yml`